-Do not confuse the word kadhi with the Indian curry or the gravy dishes that you may have tasted or heard about.
+Do not confuse the word kadhi with the Indian curry.
 This is a far cry from it.
-The Punjabi kadhi is dish made using buttermilk or thinned down yogurt with chickpea flour (gram flour).
-The two are simmered for a few hours (kadhi in punjabi refers to something that has been made after simmering for a long time) and then tempered with spices.
-A lot of additives can be added to it such as potatoes, fenugreek or spinach fritters, onions and garlic.
+I don’t even know if it is fair to call it a soup or a gravy dish.
+The Punjabi kadhi is a dish made using buttermilk or thinned down yogurt with chickpea flour (बेसन).
+The two are simmered for a few hours (kadhi in punjabi refers to something that has been made after simmering for a long time) along with salt, turmeric and red chili powder and then tempered with whole spices.
+A lot of additives can be added to it such as potatoes, fenugreek or spinach fritters or any kind of fritters you fancy, onions and garlic.
 My mother used to make alu pyaaz ki kadhi (i.e. onions and potato kadhi).
-Although staple cereal in most Punjabi houses is (or rather used to be) roti / chapati/ naan (basically flatbreads), kadhi is one of the few dishes, besides rajma, which is eaten or rather preferred to be eaten with rice.
-Though, personally, I love eating it chilled a day later with piping hot parantha.
+Although staple cereal in most Punjabi houses is (or rather used to be) roti / chapati/ Naan (basically flatbreads), kadhi is one of the few dishes, besides Rajma (Red Kidney Bean Curry), which is eaten or rather preferred to be eaten with rice.
+Though, personally, I love eating it chilled a day later with piping hot parantha (fried flatbread).

-I have often heard friends complain how cumbersome and tedious it is to make kadhi but my perception is different.
+I know of people who often complain how cumbersome and tedious it is to make kadhi but my perception is different.
 To those who hold a similar opinion, I would like to say that you DO NOT need to stand near the stove while the kadhi is simmering.
 Finish other household chores or just relax or do whatever, while it is simmering on the stove (keep the flame of the burner on low).
 Stir it once in a while.
 Moreover, I believe that once you make this recipe, perhaps you will realise it is actually a cake walk.
-I know the cooking time looks a lot but trust me the only time you need to stand near the gas stove (10 minutes in all) is to make the pakodas (fritters) and then temper the kadhi.
+I know the cooking time looks a lot but trust me the only time you need to stand near the gas stove is to make the pakodas (fritters) and then temper the kadhi.

-Since there are a lot of ingredients for tempering, I assemble them all together in a small bowl so that I do not miss out on any ingredient.
-Only keep the garlic and the oil separately.
-You can make two bowls for the two tempering.
-This particular way is how we enjoy our kadhi.
-We prefer kadhi with fritters and a tempering of lots of garlic.
-Also, there are those who prefer their kadhi on the sour side but we do not enjoy it as sour so I always use, freshly made yogurt for our kadhi.
+Since there are a lot of ingredients for tempering, I assemble all the spices together in a small bowl so that I do not miss out on any of them.
+This particular flavor of kadhi is how we enjoy it i.e. with fritters and a tempering of lots of garlic with whole spices.
+Also, there are those who prefer their kadhi on the sour side but we do not like sour notes therefore I always use, freshly made yogurt for our kadhi.
 Go ahead and use what suits your taste.
-Here is my version of Punjabi Kadhi:
+Here is my version of Punjabi Kadhi 🙂

 For the Kadhi